mattstermiller/koffee/README.md

 - Open a terminal to the folder and run `.\build.cmd -t install`

 ## Using Koffee
 First of all, take your hand off of the mouse because this is a keyboard tool!
-Once you're familiar with the hotkeys, you'll be navigating your files more quickly than you ever could with a mouse.
+Once you're familiar with the key bindings, you'll be navigating your files more quickly than you ever could with a mouse.
 If you're familiar with the text editor [VIM](http://www.vim.org/) which is popular among programmers, you should feel at home.

-#### The Basics
+### The Basics
 _A capital letter indicates that the letter key is combined with Shift._
 - `j` to move the cursor down
 - `k` to move the cursor up